csmithk/ataGatewayDeploy/README.md

 run the Microsoft ATA Gateway Setup.exe file with /q (quiet) parameter.
 Prevents restart (/norestart).
 If restart is desired remove the /norestart parameter to the command line below

 ###Assumes:
 User name and password provided are a valid user in the local ATA Center Microsoft Advanced Threat Analytics Administrators group.
+The correct ATA Gateway zip file is referenced.
 Input and output files have valid locations.

-Active Directory module has been installed on client machine
+Active Directory module has been installed on client machine.

 ###Parameters:
     Mandatory: